Too Loud a Solitude: Adaptations

 A live-action film adaptation was released in the Czech Republic in 1996, one year before Hrabal's death.
-Adapted for film by Véra Caïs, the Czech-French-German production starred Philippe Noiret as Haňt'a.
+Adapted for film by Véra Caïs, the Czech-French-German production starred Philippe Noiret as Haňťa.

-In 2007, director Genevieve Anderson released a 17-minute stop motion and puppetry short film based on the novel starring Paul Giamatti as Haňt'a.
+In 2007, director Genevieve Anderson released a 17-minute stop motion and puppetry short film based on the novel starring Paul Giamatti as Haňťa.
 According to the film's website, the creators are still working to make a feature-length film.